 We would like you to be aware that your physical examination will be a thorough one, and for this reason you will be asked to disrobe to your underclothes (bra and pants in the case of women and pants in the case of men).
 Tights, stockings or socks also have to be removed.
 Women should note that gynecological examination is NOT normally required, but otherwise a full physical examination is required including breast examination for applicants at the age of 18 and above.
 Women should not attend for examination during menstruation as this will affect urine test results.
 If you wish to have a chaperone during the examination, please arrange for one to accompany you.

-After your health examinations have been completed, the doctors will forward/transmit the results directly to the relevant processing office.
+After your health examinations have been completed, the doctors will forward/transmit the results directly into our global visa system/relevant processing office.

 The doctor is not allowed to give you the results of the examinations without prior written approval from our office.
 Approval may be given in very limited circumstances involving genuine emergencies and compelling compassionate circumstances.

 The doctor is also not qualified to provide you with advice on the likely outcome of your application or other processing or visa related matters.

 Please remember that undergoing the medical examination does not mean that your application has been approved or is likely to be approved.
 You should not finalise any of your affairs in your country until you have received official advice from the office processing your application that your application has been granted.